ncayllahua/GigisPizzaHOL/devmachine-marketplace.md

 ![](./media/oci-marketplace-dev-machine-configuration05.PNG)

 For security reasons choose a SSH key file or paste a SSH key, to access the new VM (never use username and password to access a cloud machine as a best practice).
 If you don't have any private/pub keypair, then you must create them.
 You can use puttygen (recomended for windows) or openSSH to generate new keypair.
-Go [Oracle Generating an SSH Key pair](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/generating_ssh_key/generate_ssh_key.html) tutorial to create them
+Go to [Oracle Generating an SSH Key pair](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/generating_ssh_key/generate_ssh_key.html) tutorial to create them in linux or Windows OS.

 Review your configuration and then click Create button to create the new developer VM instance in your compartment.